englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

  * `Degrees`, controlling rotation around the Z axis
  * `DegreesX`, `DegreesY`, `DegreesZ`, giving you individual control of all 3 axes.
- * `EulerAngle` and `EulerAngleDegrees`, letting you set the euler angles of the element in radians or degrees, respectively.
+ * `EulerAngle` and `EulerAngleDegrees`, letting you set the Euler angles of the element in radians or degrees, respectively.

-Additionally, you can check if the `Rotation` is strictly around the Z axis by using the property `IsFlat`.

 ### $(Shear)

 The `Shear` animator can be used to perform a shear mapping on an element.
 One can use `DegreesX` and `DegreesY` to set the shear on one axis, or `Degrees` and `Vector` to set the shear in both the X and Y plane, using degrees or radians.

-While the effect is strictly 2D, the `IsFlat` property is there for consistency reasons, and will allways return true due to this.

 ## $(Attractor)